 About Our Classes

-- Children under 6, and those who are not yet able to read, are welcome to join our Sprouts classes.
+Children under 8, and those who are not yet able to read, are welcome to join our Sprouts classes.
 Sprouts classes provide a fun introduction to music concepts with singing and dancing.
-Parents can choose between Suzuki Sprouts which introduces age-appropriate group violin learning and Sound Sprouts which focuses on age appropriate music theory.
+Parents can choose between Suzuki Sprouts (age-appropriate group violin learning) and Sound Sprouts (age-appropriate music theory).

-- Children entering our 6+ string classes should be able to read, as we begin teaching reading music in these classes right away.
-These classes are appropriate for students who are ready to sit for about 30-45 minutes and learn from a teacher.
-No musical background is expected.
+Children entering our 7+ string classes should be able to read, as we begin teaching reading music in these classes right away.
+These classes are appropriate for students who are ready to sit for about 30–45 minutes and learn from a teacher.
+No musical background is expected for beginner classes.

-- Sequim classes are located at Swisher Hall in Sequim, WA, near Carrie Blake Park and the soccer fields.
+Sequim classes are located at Swisher Hall in Sequim, WA, near Carrie Blake Park and the soccer fields, or at Trinity United Methodist Church on Blake Avenue.

 How does our program fit in with other Peninsula music programs?